 There are many reasons why we should defend traditional marriage.
 The most important of these reasons is that it conforms to the natural law and, above all, to the moral law, and therefore it is the will of God.

-However, it should be clear that, as far as the debate on same-sex marriage goes, the use of the word “marriage” should always be understood in reference to the recognition and support marriage is given by the State, and the reasons for this recognition and support.
+It should be clear that regarding same-sex “marriage”, the use of the word “marriage” should always be understood in reference to the recognition and support marriage is given by the State, and the reasons for this recognition and support.
 The State gives recognition and support to that which, in turn, benefits the State, thereby protecting and promoting the common good, the raison d’être for the State’s very existence.
 To do otherwise would be an injustice: either by neglecting to reward that which favours the common good; or by squandering public resources on something that is of no benefit to the State.

 Lifelong marriage between one man and one woman, open to pro-creation, benefits the State by providing the optimal conditions for bringing new citizens into the world and nurturing them to maturity, thus preparing them to contribute to society.
 In other words, an essential purpose of marriage in the eyes of the State, is to produce mature citizens, without whom the State is destined for extinction in the not too distant future.

 The Family, the essential building block of society which is consequential to, or results from, marriage, thus relieves the State of the massive burden of providing the future citizens with all the love, care and sacrifice that are the essential supports of the proper development of a child.
 The State has every interest in publicly supporting the institution that does this – i.e. marriage as it is traditionally understood.